squidfunk/mkdocs-material/docs/setup/setting-up-navigation.md

 :octicons-unlock-24: Feature flag

 A _back-to-top button_ can be shown when the user, after scrolling down, starts to scroll up again.
-It's rendered in the lower right corner of the viewport.
+It's rendered centered and just below the header.
 Add the following lines to `mkdocs.yml`:

 ``` yaml
 theme: